ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 --- | --- | ---
 Sensitivity Labels | Enabled | Labels will be applied in accordance with the latest guidance from the PSPF.
 Retention Labels | Enabled | Labels are recommended to be applied to automate retention configuration and compliance, but the development of specific retention labels is out of scope for this project.
 Labelling Policy | Enabled | Users will apply labels manually initially.
-Automatic labelling will be developed in a future project stage after considering potential impacts on backups and productivity changes.
-Subject line modification | Configured | Exchange mail flow rules are configured to modify the subject line in accordance with PSPF guidance.
+Subject line modification | Configured | DLP policies are available to modify the subject line in accordance with PSPF guidance based on matching sensitivity labels.
+Auto-labeling | Configured | Automatic Label (auto-labeling) polices will be configured to add the correct sensitivity label to inbound emails when an email is configured with a classification outside of the Agency's tenant or through a 3rd party marking tool.
+Protected Marking Header | Agency Decision | Agencies can best determine the method to set the `x-protective-marking` header based on their requirements.
+At time of writing, the most effective method natively is using Exchange Transport rules in conjunction with the gateway rules (for hybrid or PROTECTED deployments) due to character limitations.

 ### Retention policies